 Recognizing When Blank Arguments Come Your Way

 Continuing to counter your opponent’s blank arguments will lead to roads which you should not want to travel, especially when you find yourself in a professional environment.
-You must redefine the victory of an argument to getting out of it with your reputation unscathed rather than your points winning against the arguments of your opponent.
+Redefine the victory of an baseless argument to getting out of it rather than proving your points right in a logical sense.
 When your opponent is out for blood, there is no winning arguments in the traditional sense.
 Your only options at that point would be to either exit the argument without escalating the situation or dive into the depths of an altercation.

-For example, if you’ve lived in a city, you may have come across some characters among the downtown populous.
-You can be walking down the street with a loved one and find yourself being witness to bouts of mental illness.
-Say you come across someone who calls you names, curses your loved one, and wishes death to everything positive about that day.
-Would you reciprocate?
+If you’ve lived in a congested city, you may have come across some interesting characters among the downtown populous.
+You can be walking down the street with a loved one and find yourself bearing witness to bouts of mental illness in random individuals who select you to be their victim.

 The above is the extreme version of a blank argument; the rest fall somewhere between a totally logical, reasonable, calm argument, and what’s above.
-Most of the blank arguments that come your way will have an ounce of logic to them – they won’t all be homeless people hating you for no reason.
+Most of the blank arguments that come your way will have an ounce of logic to them – they won’t all be random people hating you for no reason.